Sisowath Kossamak: 1960–1970

-Despite never being a Queen and monarch in her own right, however, Sisowath Kossamak kept her title of Queen after the death of her spouse, which was a higher title than her son, the actual monarch, who insisted on keeping his title Prince rather than King.
+Sisowath Kossamak kept her title of Queen after the death of her spouse, which was a higher title than her son, the head of state, who insisted on keeping his title Prince rather than King.
+Queen Kossamak occupied the throne of Cambodia from 1960 but her political power was virtually non-existent.

-Queen Kossamak continued in her public representational role during the reign of her son as Prince-monarch during the 1960s.
+Queen Kossamak continued in her public representational role during the reign of her son as Chief of State during the 1960s.
 She also upheld her great popularity.
 Her prestigious public role was described in the New Cambodge 5 (September 1970):